mozilla/pipstrap/README.rst

 Pipstrap
 ========

-Pipstrap is a small script that acts as a trust root for installing pip 8.
+Pipstrap is a small script that acts as a trust root for installing pip 8 or greater.

 Embed this in your project, and your VCS checkout is all you have to trust.
 In a post-`peep <https://pypi.python.org/pypi/peep/>`_ era, this lets you claw